zaiisao/Documentation/en/Audio Broadcast/join_live_mac.md

 In the `joinChannelByToken` method:

 - Pass a token that identifies the role and privilege of the user.
+	- For the testing environment, we recommend usign a Temp Token generated on Dashboard.
+See [Get a Temp Token](../../en/Audio%20Broadcast/token.md).
-A Temp Token can be used at the testing stage.
-For the production environment, we recommend using a Token generated at your server.
-For how to generate a token, see [Security Keys](../../en/Audio%20Broadcast/token.md).
+	- For the production environment, we recommend using a Token generated at your server.
+For how to generate a token, see [Token Security](../../en/Audio%20Broadcast/token_server.md).
 - Pass a channel ID that identifies the channel.
 Users with the same channel ID enter into the same channel.
 - Pass a uid that identifies the user.
 Each user in a channel requires a unique uid.
 If you want to join the same channel on different devices, ensure that different uids are used for each device.